-You can restore a configuration of the router stored into a file using the Restore Configuration form.
-Click on Browse button to navigate to the directory containing the configuration file you wish to load to the router.
-If the configuration was stored into an encrypted file, the decryption password must be set to decrypt the file successfully.
-To start the restoration process click on Apply button.
+To restore the configuration from this file, use the Restore Configuration form.
+Next, click the Browse button to navigate the directory containing the configuration file you wish to load to the router.
+If the configuration was stored in an encrypted file, the decryption password must be set to decrypt the file successfully.
+To start the restoration process, click on Apply button.

-Figure 94: Restore Configuration
+Figure 108: Restore Configuration

-6.12 Update Firmware
+5.12 Update Firmware